shaond/cplusplusbyexample/primitivetypes.md

 Here are some examples of basic types:

 ## Integers
 Integers are useful for a number of tasks such as looping (or iterating).
-They are signed by default, which means that they can have a positive or negative values.
+They are signed by default, which means that they can have a positive or negative value.

 ```cpp
 #include <iostream>